dangtunguyen/IoTSan/README.md

 7. Get a filtered logs by using:
 `grep -v 'allEvtsHandled' log.txt | grep -v 'generatedEvent.EvtType = g_' |  grep -E 'generatedEvent.EvtType =|ST_Command.EvtType =|BroadcastChans|Handle|assert|location.mode'  > filterLog.txt`

-Please refer to the directory "IoTSan/samples/1" for an example of app source code, config files, and log files.
+Please refer to the directory "IoTSan/samples/" for examples of app source code, config files, and log files.

 Note that you need to install SPIN by following instructions [here](http://spinroot.com/spin/whatispin.html) before using this tool.